 The Company derives more than 80% of its revenues from the sale of 2kw portable electrical generator sets to various branches of the United States military under a long term contract and to other Department of Defense contractors.
 The contract to supply generator sets to the Department of Defense is for an indefinite delivery, indefinite quantity and is subject to the Government's standard provision for termination at the convenience of the Government.
-This contract allows for the U.S. Army to place annual production orders and to place additional interim orders until the end of August 2011 when the contract expires.
+This contract allows the U.S. Army to place orders until the end of September 2011 when the contract expires.
 Production traditionally occurs six to twelve months after the receipt of an order.
-The Company anticipates that the Government will continue to require these generators and that a new contract will be put out to bid before August 2011.
-However, no assurances can be given that the Company will be awarded the new contract, or that further orders will be placed or, if placed, the timing and amount of such orders.
+As previously reported, the U.S. Army has announced that it is not issuing a new multiple year fixed price contract and will transfer the 2kW Generator Program to a 'sustainment' command.
+The Company anticipates that the Government will continue to require these generators, which can be ordered under individual "Purchase Orders" or via the General Services Administration's GSA.gov Web site.
+However, we are unable to predict whether, when or to what extent the Government will continue to place orders for these generators.